-While, many American students also have part-time jobs, their salaries are often relatively lower than students in Japan and some do jobs for experience, not for money (ICS Kokusai Bunka Kyoiku Center 1998, 19).
-For some students, the income derived from a part-time job constitutes an important supplement to a student's tight budget.
+While, many American students also have part-time jobs, their salaries are often relatively lower than students in Japan and some do jobs for experience, not for money (ICS Kokusai Bunka Kyoiku Center 1998, p.19).
+For some students, the income derived from a parttime job constitutes an important supplement to a student's tight budget.
 Americans take pride in being independent and able to stand on their own two feet.
 Consequently, even students who come from well-to-do families seek employment as a matter of principle.

-There are numerous differences between the American university and the Japanese one.
+There are numerous differences between American universities and Japanese ones.
 People go to university looking for higher education and what they learn has a great influence on their futures.
 Both universities have their positive points and negative points and it is difficult to say which is better.
-People should choose their own educational place that suits the most.
-If a person goes to an American university, they would expect to study hard and most of their memories may stem from their classes, or in their dormitory life and so on.
-In the Japanese university, a person's memories may come partially from the campus and the other half from their experiences off campus.
+People should choose the educational place that suits them most.
+If a person goes to an American university, they should expect to study hard and most of their memories may stem from their classes, or from their dormitory life and so on.
+In a Japanese university, a person's memories may come partially from the lectures they attended, and also from their clubs and their friendships.
 In the end, what one gets from the university depends on the person.

 Enomoto., K. (1999).
 Kyoin no Kakeru Kogi he no Iyoku.
-Tokyo: Yomiuri.
+Tokyo, Japan: Yomiuri.

 Nobe, I. (1996).
 The University in America.
-Tokyo: Kinseidou.
+Tokyo, Japan: Kinseidou.

-ICS Kokusai Bunka Kyoiku Center.
+- ICS Kokusai Bunka Kyoiku Center.
 (1998).
-Americano Daigakusei ni NaritaiBessatsu Ryugaku Journal 98-99.
-Tokyo: ICS Kokusai Bunka Kyoiku Center.

-Kotokyoiku, K. (1996).
+Americano Daigakusei ni NaritaiBessatsu Ryugaku Journal.
+Tokyo, Japan: ICS Kokusai Bunka Kyoiku Center. - Kotokyoiku, K. (1996).
 Daigaku wo Manabuchi he no Syotai.
-Tokyo: Aoki shoten.

-Logan, W., & Dobbins, C. (1991).
-"Colleges and Universities."
+Tokyo: Aoki shoten. - Logan, W., & Dobbins, C. (1991).
+Colleges and Universities.
 In The Encyclopedia America.
 (Vol. 7).
-Danbury, Connecticut: Grolier Incorporated.

-Longman Dictionary of Contemporary English.
-3rd ed.
-(1995).
-Tokyo: Kirihara shoten.

-NHK Housou Seron Chosasho.
+Danbury, Connecticut: Grolier Incorporated. - NHK Housou Seron Chosasho.
 (1982).
 Nihonjin to Americajin.
-Tokyo: NHK.

-Overseas Lifestyle Research Institute.
+Tokyo, Japan: NHK. - Overseas Lifestyle Research Institute.
 (1990).
 American Lifestyle no Kozu.
-Tokyo: Seibundosinkousha.

-Saito, M. (1995).
-America Seikatsu A to Z. Tokyo: Maruzen Library.

-Takekazu, E. (1994).
+Tokyo, Japan: Seibundosinkousha. - Saito, M. (1995).
+America Seikatsu A to Z. Tokyo, Japan: Maruzen Library. - Takekazu, E. (1994).
 Gendai America no Daigaku.
-Tokyo: Tamagawa University Press.
+Tokyo, Japan: Tamagawa University Press.

 Yamagata, M. (1999).
 Imidas 1999.
-Tokyo: Shueisha.
+Tokyo, Japan: Shueisha.

-SAMPLE 5#: The Similarities and Differences Between Lucy Maud Montgomery and Anne Shirley in Anne Green GablesBy Yuki Oshima
+SAMPLE 5#: The Similarities and Differences Between Lucy Maud Montgomery and Anne Shirley in Anne Green Gables By Yuki Oshima

-Lucy Maud Montgomery, a famous Canadian author who wrote Anne of Green Gables was born on November 30th 1874 in Clifton (now New London), Prince Edward Island (Bruce, 1996, 5).
+Lucy Maud Montgomery, a famous Canadian author who wrote Anne of Green Gables was born on November 30th 1874 in Clifton (now New London), Prince Edward Island (Bruce, 1996, p.5).
 She became a schoolteacher in Prince Edward Island and during her teaching career, she started to write.
 Her famous novel, translated into 13 languages, Anne of Green Gables is about an orphan girl named Anne mistakenly sent to an old couple who were brother and sister.
-According to Bruce again, Montgomery started to write Anne of Green Gables in the late spring of 1904 and it was published in 1908 (33).
+According to Bruce again, Montgomery started to write Anne of Green Gables in the late spring of 1904 and it was published in 1908 (p.33).
 Although Montgomery claimed that she was not "Anne," Montgomery put many of her own experiences and dreams into her book.